 Tangible fixed assets acquired since the Academy was established are included in the accounts at cost.
-Assets costing less than £1,000 are written off in the period of acquisition.
+Assets costing less than £1,000 and a group of similar items costing £3,000 are written off in the period of acquisition.
 All other assets are capitalised.